geokal94/Robofriends/README.md

 # Robofriends
-Basic React project based on Udemy course.
+Basic React project
+Search for a user robot and watch the results reload real-time.